tomjoht/tomjoht.github.io/_restapicourse/pubapis_version_control_systems.md

 	<img src="{{ "/images/restapicourse/newchangestocommitgithub.png" | prepend: site.baseurl }}" alt="New files modified" />

+	The right pane shows the deleted lines in red and new lines in green.
+This helps you see what changed.

 	However, if you switch to the master branch, you won't see the modified files.
 That's because you're working in a branch, and so you're changes are associated with that branch.
 Switching this branch option in Github Desktop changes the working directory of your Github project to the branch.

+	Switch back to your tom-edits branch.

 ## Merge the branch through a pull request
-1. Now let's merge the branch into the master.
+1. Now let's merge the tom-edits branch into the master.
 Click the **Pull Request** button in the upper-right corner.

 	You're shown that you're merging the tom-edits branch into the master.